 FAQ: Potlatch Punk Manifesto

 The Potlatch Ban was enacted between 1885 and lasted until 1951.
-Some communities were shielded by their remoteness, some concocted unconventional solutions and others simply faced the risk of arrest or were arrested for carrying their sovereign right to gather and exchange information, foster new relationships and courtships, hold their own governance and redistribute wealth.
-The impact this ban has had affects us still today.
+Some communities were shielded by their remoteness, some concocted unconventional solutions and others simply faced the risk of arrest or were arrested for carrying out their sovereign right to gather and exchange information, foster new relationships and courtships, hold their own governance and redistribute wealth.
+The impact this ban has had continues to affect us today.

-Potlatch Punk is partially a loving homage to these acts of resistance in times of diabolical genocidal states and partially to emblazon our image into history so that the systemic violence that continues today will always know the human cost of their programs; we are here, pressed into time and the land, even when you enforce our absence.
+Potlatch Punk is partially an ethos of loving acts of principled resistance in times of diabolical genocidal states and partially a project to be a part of emblazoning potlatching nations into history so that the systemic violences that continues today cannot deny the human cost of their programs; we are here, pressed into time and the land, even when colonial projects enforce our absence.

 Potlatch Punk is not about creating salable commodities.
 It is about communication.
-It is about the occupation of space and using your body within a work because it is so amazing that because of and in spite of our history: we are here.
+It is about the occupation of space and using your body within a work: we are here.
 We are here when it is difficult to be here and when it is difficult to celebrate being here.
 And “we are here” is not always the pronouncement we see in the news cycle or on a t-shirt, but is present with us in some of our quietest working moments; the emotional and spiritual labours that don’t make it to Instagram, facebook or twitter.

-If I were to hope for anything from this project it would be to inspire people to create their own jackets, their own clothing, expressions; to question their modes of consumption and to trust their own creative visions and intuitions.
+You cannot buy my jackets or blankets and you cannot commission me to make one.
+If I were to hope for anything from this project it would be to inspire people to create their own jackets, blankets, their own clothing, expressions; to question their modes of consumption and to trust their own creative visions and intuitions.
 Ask if radical resurgence is going to come by owning every t-shirt righteously decrying the empire or if you need to Marie Kondo that shit and keep only what sparks joy from your deepest rage.
 Ask if you are supporting an artist or supporting a system (imperialism, capitalism) that you fundamentally do not agree with.
 Know the difference.

 If joy is one hundred shirts, wear them all.